Program and Schedule

 -

-PPIA Fellows in both tracks are registered for four undergraduate-level courses during the summer.
-Fellows will receive their final class schedule and course syllabi when they arrive in Pittsburgh.
+PPIA Fellows in both tracks are registered for four undergraduate-level courses and a project seminar during the summer.
+Fellows will receive their final class schedule and course syllabi prior to arriving in Pittsburgh.

 Classes are held Monday-Friday.
 Each class meets between three and six hours per week.
 Each course will require 10-12 hours per week of work (including lectures, meetings, homework, etc.).
 PPIA fellows should expect to complete assignments, quizzes, exams, group projects and presentations for each class.